 Rotavirus is the most common cause of sporadic, severe, dehydrating diarrhea in young children (peak incidence, 3 to 15 mo).
 Rotavirus is highly contagious; most infections occur by the fecal-oral route.
 Adults may be infected after close contact with an infected infant.
 The illness in adults is generally mild.
 Incubation is 1 to 3 days.
 In temperate climates, most infections occur in the winter.
 Each year in the US, a wave of rotavirus illness begins in the Southwest in November and ends in the Northeast in March.

 Norovirus most commonly infects older children and adults.
 Infections occur year-round, but 80% occur from November to April.
 Norovirus is the principal cause of sporadic viral gastroenteritis in adults and of epidemic viral gastroenteritis in all age groups; large waterborne and foodborne outbreaks occur.
 Person-to-person transmission also occurs because the virus is highly contagious.
+This virus causes most cases of gastroenteritis epidemics on cruise ships and in nursing homes.
 Incubation is 24 to 48 h.

 Astrovirus can infect people of all ages but usually infects infants and young children.
 Infection is most common in winter.
 Transmission is by the fecal-oral route.
 Incubation is 3 to 4 days.